 The lingam-whose name is Sanskrit for “sign” or “distinguishing symbol”-represents Shiva’s generative powers.
 It is usually a short, cylindrical pillar with a rounded top, made out of stone or wood and decorated with carvings of the god along its sides.
 The lingam is worshipped with offerings of fresh flowers, pure water, young sprouts of grass, fruit, leaves from the Bel tree, and sun-dried rice.

-Devotees throng the Shiva temples, Pashupatinath temple in Nepal, Annamalai temple in Tamil Nadu, Mahakaleshwar Temple in Ujjain as well as major Jyotirlinga Shiva temples of India, such as in Varanasi and Somanatha, on Maha Shivaratri.
+Devotees throng the Shiva temples, Pashupatinath temple in Nepal, Annamalai temple in Tamil Nadu, Mahakaleshwar Temple in Ujjain, and major Jyotirlinga Shiva temples of India, such as in Varanasi and Somanatha, on Maha Shivratri.

-Mahashivaratri is considered more than a ritual as it dispels ignorance, and makes one aware of the universe.
+Maha Shivratri is considered more than a ritual as it dispels ignorance and makes one aware of the universe.
 It also indicates the onset of the spring after cold and harsh winter.
-So make this Shivaratri about the awakenings of your inner well being and connect to the universe spiritually.
+So make this Shivratri about the awakenings of your inner well-being and connect to the universe spiritually.